Thermal transfer printing excels

 Unlike many suppliers, Electronic Imaging Materials, Inc. doesn’t handle just one line of ribbons.
 Instead, we have a thorough cross-section of high quality ribbons made by some of the most trusted companies in the ribbon industry.
 We also thoroughly test every ribbon and label material we sell to assure the highest compatibility and durability.

-While the ribbons that we offer on our Web Store are formatted to fit the Zebra and TSC printers we sell, we also have ribbons for other popular printer models including Datamax, Intermec, Monarch, Sato and many others.
+While the ribbons that we offer on our Web Store are formatted to fit the Zebra and TSC printers we sell, we also have ribbons for other popular printer models including Datamax, Intermec, Monarch, Saito and many others.

 The Right Formula